Radyo Magbalantay

-DXSN (1017 AM) Radyo Magbalantay is a radio station owned and operated by Silangan Broadcasting Corporation, the media arm of the Roman Catholic Diocese of Surigao.
-Its studio is located on Magallanes St. in Surigao City.
-The station is currently inactive after the transmitter destroyed by Typhoon Odette.
+Radyo Magbalantay (98.1 FM) is a radio station owned and operated by Silangan Broadcasting Corporation, the media arm of the Roman Catholic Diocese of Surigao.
+Its studio is located along Magallanes St., Surigao City.

+In 2021, the station went off the air after the transmitter was destroyed by Typhoon Odette.
+The following year, it returned on air, this time at 98.1 FM.